 Solar Panel Financing – What Are Your Options?

+There are many solar advantages and disadvantages to consider when deciding whether solar energy is right for you.
 Thanks to the heavy drop in the price of going solar and the variety of solar financing options available to homeowners, going solar can be affordable for everyone.

 There are four main ways to finance solar panels on your home: